wengengong/Bad_TTS_Deckbuilder/README.md

 <h2>How?</h2>

  - Electron for the front end because its easier to make things look good.
- - Web scrape the images from gatherer using node-fethch and cheerio.
+ - Web scrape the images from gatherer using node-fethch and cheerio.Lighter weight than puppeteer.
-   -Lighter weight than puppeteer

 <h2>Issues</h2>